 Another key sign that someone’s developing an addiction to alcohol is if they begin to lose weight at a drastic pace.
-Typically, people that are alcoholics aren’t concerned about eating.
+Typically, people who are alcoholics aren’t concerned about eating.

 The only thing on their minds is finding a way to get their next drink and satisfy their craving for alcohol.
 However, one thing that happens when someone drinks frequently is they’ll begin to develop a belly.

 Jaundice is when a person’s skin and eyes begin to yellow in color because the liver isn’t doing what it’s meant to do.
-For someone that suffers from severe alcohol abuse, this is known as ‘fatty liver disease’.
+For someone who suffers from severe alcohol abuse, this is known as ‘fatty liver disease.’

 When the liver sustains damage, a person’s skin will begin to yellow over time.
 The person might find that their abdomen is especially sensitive, and they suddenly have no appetite.

-It’s essential to see and doctor to have a diagnosis confirmed to move forward with treatment, but as you know, the first recommendation any doctor will give is to stop drinking at once.
+It’s essential to see a doctor to have a diagnosis confirmed to move forward with treatment, but as you know, the first recommendation any doctor will give is to stop drinking at once.